Electricity at the macroscale and its microscopic origins: Modern Theory of Polarization

 \subsection{Introduction}

-The {\em Modern Theory of Polarization} (MTOP), which was developed in the 1990s by Resta and Vanderbilt and their collaborators~\cite{resta-1993,kingsmith-vanderbilt-prb-1993-1,kingsmith-vanderbilt-prb-1993-2,resta-rmp-1994,resta-vanderbilt-2007}, solved the problem of how to define the polarization current ${\Jconv}$ of an insulating material in terms of the evolving electronic structure {\em of its bulk}, and provided a widely-applicable method of calculating it.
-I emphasize that the MTOP defines $\Jconv$ in terms of the changing {\em bulk} microstructure because the alternative, namely defining it as ${\Jconv=\bsigmadot}$, would be of much less practical use: calculations of it would require knowledge of the time-dependent surface microstructure, making accurate calculations of it intractable in many or most cases due to the number of electrons in the surface region.
-By contrast, the MTOP can be used to calculate the electronic contribution to ${\bsigmadot}$ from a simulation that takes explicit account of only the electrons in a single primitive unit cell in the bulk of a crystal.
-Therefore the method can be applied to a wide range of materials and has a low computational overhead.
-In Sec.~\ref{section:mtop} I present an explanation of the MTOP definition of polarization current that is based on the relation ${\J=\bsigmadot}$ and on Finnis's expression for the (macroscale) surface excess of charge, ${\bsigma}$, in terms of the microscopic densities of positive and negative charge.
-This perspective makes it clear that the MTOP definition of polarization current, in its original form, is basically exact.
+The {\em Modern Theory of Polarization} (MTOP), which was developed in the 1990s by Resta and Vanderbilt and their collaborators, solved the problem of how to define the polarization current ${\Jconv}$ of an insulating material in terms of the evolving microstructure {\em of its bulk}, and provided a widely-applicable method of calculating it~\citep{resta-1993,kingsmith-vanderbilt-prb-1993-1,kingsmith-vanderbilt-prb-1993-2,resta-rmp-1994,resta-vanderbilt-2007}.

+I emphasize that the MTOP defines $\Jconv$ in terms of the changing {\em bulk} microstructure because the alternative, namely defining it as ${\Jconv\equiv\bsigmadot}$ where ${\bsigma}$ is the surface charge density, would be of much less practical use: Calculations of $\Jconv$ would require knowledge of the time-dependent surface microstructure.
+Since the numbers of particles in surface regions tend to be very large, accurate calculations of $\Jconv$ would be intractable in many or most cases.
+However, the MTOP can be used to calculate the electronic contribution to ${\Jconv}$ from a simulation that only takes explicit account of the electrons in a small region whose microstructure is representative of the entire bulk.
+This makes it possible to calculate $\Jconv$ in a wide range of materials.

-To clarify what I mean by the MTOP providing an {\em exact} definition of $\Jconv$, let us suppose that $\zeta$ is one or more parameters on which a material's electron density ${n}$ has a continuous dependence.
-Let us suppose that this density is known exactly as ${\zeta(t)}$ changes slowly, and that it has a ${\zeta}$-dependent decomposition into packets ${n(x;\zeta)=\sum_i n_i(x;\zeta)}$ such that each packet ${n_i(\zeta)}$ evolves smoothly with $\zeta$ and each packet's integral ${-q_i/e}$ is independent of $\zeta$.
-Then the polarization current density in the bulk is given {\em exactly} by
+In subsections~\ref{section:illustrative_derivation} and~\ref{section:bulk_subsystem} I present illustrative derivations of the MTOP expressions for the electronic contribution to $\Jconv$; and in Sec.~\ref{section:current} I present an explanation of the MTOP definition of $\Jconv$ that is based on the relation ${\J=\bsigmadot}$ and on Finnis's expression for the (macroscale) excess of charge on a surface, ${\bsigma[\rhop,\rhom]}$, in terms of the microscopic densities of positive ($\rhop$) and negative ($\rhom$) charge.
+These derivations make it clear that the MTOP definition of the electronic polarization current density ${\Jconvm}$ in an insulator whose electrons are in their ground state is basically exact.